obizii/powershell/README.md

 For most, if not all of the PowerShell scripts presented here, please make sure you use them responsibly.
 Open each one to review the contents, and don't blindly run them in your environment (especially in production).

 One of the methods I tend to use for using these scripts is creating a script repository on the server where I'm running stuff.
 Sure, you can call the script directly from Github, but some of them require additional files (like CSV and TXT files).
 So, when you are reviewing them, you may see a callout to either a *C:\Scripts* or a *$PSScriptRoot* variable.
 Be sure to change these variables to suite your preferences.

-# Create an Active Directory User Object

-> create-ad-user

-This script will create an active directory user account, add it to the appropriate OU, and set perameters like password expiration, password string, address, and phone number.
-Simply fill out the *create-ad-user.csv* file with the requisite information, and run the *create-ad-user.ps1* file with a user account with appropriate permissions in Active Directory.